 - decided on an emphasis (if you haven't come and talk to a peer advisor for advice/planning suggestions).

-- fill out the MCB major declaration form online, and
+- Fill out the MCB major declaration form online.

-Bring your Petition to Declare a Major to the UAO, 3060 VLSB, no earlier than the next business day to discuss your academic plan.
+- Bring a copy of unofficial transcripts (including UC Berkeley and transfer transcripts if applicable) to the UAO in 3060 VLSB, no earlier than the next business day.
 When you sign in, please inform the Intake Advisor that you declared online.
-S/he will hand you the printed course planning form to take to an academic advisor for planning your courses in the major.
+A staff advisor will have the information you submitted online and will help with planning your courses in the major.

 Major Probation Policy